Dynamical parity selection in superconducting weak links: Model and master equation

-\emph{Lindblad equation.---}We now turn to the dynamics of the density matrix $\rho(t)$ in the fermion sector, obtained by tracing over the bath.
-Using the Born-Markov approximation, a sequence of standard steps \cite{SM,BreuerPetruccione} yields the Lindblad equation
+We next turn to the time-dependent density matrix $\rho(t)$ describing the fermion sector, which follows after tracing over the bath.
+Starting from $H = H_{0}+H_c+H_{\rm bath}$, the density matrix of the complete (system-plus-bath) system in the interaction picture, $\tilde \rho_{\rm tot}(t)$, obeys the Liouville-von Neumann equation,